Aberdeen Mosque and Islamic Centre: History

-The mosque was founded by a small number of University of Aberdeen students and some local business people in 1980.
+The mosque was founded by a small number of University of Aberdeen students and some local business people in October 1978.
 Initially the mosque was located in a small house beside the university.
 As the Muslim community grew bigger, several neighbouring houses were purchased to accommodate the growing number of worshippers.

-The mosque moved to a larger site on Frederick Street which serves as the Central Mosque for the Muslim Community of Aberdeen and its surrounding area.
+In March 2022, the mosque moved to a larger site on Frederick Street which serves as the Central Mosque for the Muslim Community of Aberdeen and its surrounding area.
 The site on the Spital is open and primarily used by students and nearby residents.

 Education

 AMIC currently operates several schools during weekdays, Fridays and the weekend, that cater for a range of individuals.
-These include AMIC Madrasah, Al-Noor Islamic School, privately run classes for iGCSE Islamic Studies, and a Friday evening school for girls which runs alongside its counterpart for boys in Masjid Alhikmah and Community Centre.
+These include AMIC Madrasah, Al-Noor Islamic School, privately run classes for iGCSE Islamic Studies, and a Friday evening school for girls which runs alongside its counterpart for boys in Masjid Alhikmah.